clr2of8/DPAT/README.md

 The command above will create a file called "customer.ntds" which you will use with this tool as well as for password cracking.

-Your oclHashcat file should be in this format:
+Your oclHashcat file should be in this format (which is the default output of the oclHashcat):
 >nthash:password

 Or for LM Hashes: